Gospel Reading: John 7:40-53

 Meditation: When resistance and opposition to God's word rears it head how do you respond?
 With fear and doubt?
 Or with faith and courage?
 The prophet Jeremiah was opposed by his own people because the words he spoke in God's name did not sit right with them.
 They plotted to silence him and to "cut him off from the land of the living" (Jeremiah 11:19).
 Jeremiah responded with meekness and prophetic insight "like a gentle lamb led to the slaughter" (Jeremiah 11:18).

-No one could be indifferent for long when confronted with Jesus and his message.
-It caused division for many in Israel.
+No one can be indifferent for long when confronted with Jesus and his claim to be the Messiah and Savior of the world.
+Jesus' message and the miraculous signs he performed caused division for many in Israel.
 Some believed he was a prophet, some the Messiah, and some believed he was neither.
-The reaction of the officers was bewildered amazement.
+The reaction of the armed officers was bewildered amazement.
 They went to arrest him and returned empty-handed because they never heard anyone speak as he did.
 The reaction of the chief priests and Pharisees was contempt.
 The reaction of Nicodemus was timid.
 His heart told him to defend Jesus, but his head told him not to take the risk.

 "Lord Jesus, your Gospel brings joy and freedom.
-May I be loyal to you always, even though it produce a cross on earth, that I may share in your crown in eternity".
+May I be loyal to you always, even though it produce a cross on earth, that I may share in your crown of victory for all eternity".

 Psalm 7:1-2, 8b-11